NLXionaire/Null-Array-Setup/README.md

 ***

-## Section C: Connecting to the VPS & Installing the NAV Script via Putty
+## Section C: Connecting to the VPS & Manually Installing the NAV via Putty

 ***Step 1***
 * Copy your VPS IP (you can find this by going to the server tab within Vultr and clicking on your server.